 - Paleo: I love cassava flour tortillas but haven’t found a recipe that’s perfect.
 And I’ve tried almost every cassava flour tortilla posted online!
 (I’m serious) I haven’t found a good almond flour recipe.
 Lettuce also works.

 - Keto: Lettuce would be easiest.
 I’ve tried several keto recipes but none that I liked.
 They all taste so coconutty and eggy, despite the recipe saying that they don’t.
-So good luck with that. ;)
+So good luck with that. ;) This keto tortilla recipe looks promising!

 - Whole30: I do believe lettuce is your only option.
 Any other ideas?
+Also, for another lettuce wrap recipe, check out these Paleo Chicken Lettuce Wraps!

 There’s a reason why I haven’t posted any gluten-free or paleo tortillas.
 Tortillas are one of my favorite things and very difficult to get perfect.